Shopify/krane/README.md

 *Options:*

 - `--template-dir=DIR`: Used to set the directory to interpret template names relative to.
 This is often the same directory passed as `--template-dir` when running `kubernetes-deploy` to actually deploy templates.
 Set `$ENVIRONMENT` instead to use `config/deploy/$ENVIRONMENT`.
+This flag also supports reading from STDIN.
+You can do this by using `--template-dir=-`.
 - `--bindings=BINDINGS`: Makes additional variables available to your ERB templates.
 For example, `kubernetes-render --bindings=color=blue,size=large some-template.yaml.erb` will expose `color` and `size` to `some-template.yaml.erb`.